sajjadGG/book-python/fastapi/microservices/architecture.rst

 *  Rather than provide a one-size-fits-all style API, the API gateway can expose a different API for each client.
-For example, the Netflix API gateway runs client-specific adapter code that provides each client with an API that’s best suited to it’s requirements.
+For example, the Netflix API gateway runs client-specific adapter code that provides each client with an API that's best suited to it's requirements.
 *  The API gateway might also implement security, e.g. verify that the client is authorized to perform the request
 *  Netflix API gateway, Zuur